lettier/lettier.github.io/posts/2016-06-10-k-nearest-neighbors-from-scratch.markdown

 We discussed the details of the k-Nearest Neighbors algorithm using a fictitious story about classifying unknown plants.
 Along the way we looked at how each step is implemented in the [interactive demo](http://www.lettier.com/knearestneighbors/).

+Now that you have seen how a supervised classification algorithm works, take a look at [K-Means from Scratch](/posts/2016-04-24-k-means-from-scratch.html)--an unsupervised clustering method for unlabeled data.